denisli/lol-octopus/README.md

 Heroku link: [https://lol-octopus.herokuapp.com/](https://lol-octopus.herokuapp.com/)

+Note that the first access to the application [will take some loading time](http://stackoverflow.com/questions/2606190/why-are-my-basic-heroku-apps-taking-two-seconds-to-load).

 # How to use this?

 As you can see in the Heroku application, there are fields to fill in.
 Fill in all of information from a currently running game, and then click the button below to see how likely each team is going to win.